chesslab/chess-server/docs/legal.md

 ### Example

-Start a classical game to find out the legal squares of the piece on e2.
+Start a classical game to find out the legal moves of the piece on e2.

 ```js
 ws.send('/start classical fen');